mvellandi/journal-old/_posts/2011-04-01-moving-alaska-chevron-oil-social-media-marketing-april-fools.md

 ---
-title: I&#8217;m Moving to Alaska to Work on Social Media for Chevron Oil!
+title: "I’m Moving to Alaska to Work on Social Media for Chevron Oil!"
+layout: post
 date: 2011-04-01T12:02:11+00:00
 author: Mario Vellandi
-layout: post
 description:
   - Am I really selling my soul by working for a big oil company in Alaska, taking a super fat salary by greenwashing the energy industry?
 Read on...
 categories: